• Skip to main content

 Looking for a gluten-free flour alternative that is high in fiber and protein?
 Buckwheat flour may be the perfect solution!
 It is naturally gluten-free and perfect for those with celiac disease or gluten intolerance.
 Buckwheat flour can be used as a 1:1 replacement for chickpea flour in many recipes.

-• Buckwheat flour tends to be denser than other gluten-free flours, so it is important to add extra liquid to your recipes.
+- Buckwheat flour tends to be denser than other gluten-free flours, so adding extra liquid to your recipes is important.

 9. Wheat Flour